dbwebb-se/mvc/example/symfony/README.md

 Show images
 ----------------------------

-Lets add a few images to the website to ensure that we can link to static assets like images.
+Let's add a few images to the website to ensure that we can link to static assets like images.

-We save the images in the directory `public/img` so lets create it.
+We save the images in the directory `public/img` so Let's create it.

 ```
 mkdir public/img
 ```

 We need to download a set of images.
-The following commands downloads two images.
+The following commands download two images.

 ```
 curl -s https://upload.wikimedia.org/wikipedia/commons/4/45/Glider.svg > public/img/glider.svg